fbpx

 This course is a combination of classroom and practical work.
 Students will learn to manage their personal lifestyle through explaining aspects of health and wellness.
 They will be introduced to Canada’s Food Guide and making good food choices, goal setting and time management, self-esteem, attitude and intentions and their role in participation in physical activity.
 As well, students will participate in an active physical program as they acquire the physical competencies needed to meet the requirements of the profession.

-Defense Tactics and Office Safety
+Defensive Tactics and Officer Safety

 Ethics